 Do I Want to Run My Own Business?

-When asking yourself if you really want to buy an accounting firm, you should also ask yourself what goals you have for the practice.
+When considering purchasing an accounting practice, you should also ask yourself what goals you have for the practice.
 Do you want to expand the practice, or change the direction of its services?
 What do you want the practice to look like in three years?
 Knowing the answers to these questions will help you make decisions much faster, and will make you more confident in what you decide.

 Will I Be Successful?